Identifiability of linear compartmental models: the singular locus: Introduction

+Identifiable submodels have been studied by Vajda and others \cite{vajda1984, vajdaetal}, and the exploration of when a submodel of an identifiable model is identifiable is important both on the theoretical side and on the applied side.
+On the theoretical side, this problem is one step in addressing the large, overarching question in regards to linear compartmental models: {\em Can we determine whether a model is identifiable by simply inspecting its underlying directed graph?} On the applied side, the operation of removing an edge can correspond to a biological intervention, such as a genetic knockout or a drug that inhibits a specific activity.

+After looking at the role the singular locus has in determining identifiable submodels, we move toward a combinatorial inspection of the coefficient maps of linear compartmental models.
+Understanding the coefficient map is a first step in understanding the singular locus for a given model.
+Recently, Meshkat, Sullivant, and Eisenberg gave a general formula for the input-output equations of linear compartmental models~\cite{MeshkatSullivantEisenberg}.
+Our second main result takes their formula for the coefficient map~\cite{MeshkatSullivantEisenberg} and recasts it in terms of combinatorial properties of the model, namely in terms of forests (acyclic subgraphs) in the associated directed graph (Theorem~\ref{thm:coeff-i-o-general}).
+This formula allows us to determine the singular-locus equation for the models explored in the later sections.

-This work begins to answer the questions mentioned above.
-Our first main result is a formula for the coefficient map in terms of forests (acyclic subgraphs) in the directed graph associated to the model (Theorem~\ref{thm:coeff-i-o-general}).
-Our second result gives information on which edges of a model can be deleted while still preserving identifiability (Theorem~\ref{thm:delete}).
-Our remaining results pertain to three well-known families of linear compartment models, which are depicted in Figures~\ref{fig:cat} and~\ref{fig:cycle}: catenary (path graph) models, mammillary (star graph) models, and cycle models~\cite{godfrey}.
+Finally, our remaining results pertain to three well-known families of linear compartmental models, which are depicted in Figures~\ref{fig:cat} and~\ref{fig:cycle}: catenary (path graph) models, mammillary (star graph) models, and cycle models~\cite{godfrey}.